 |From||"Andreas Richter" <firstname.lastname@example.org>|

-The Institute of Environmental Physics and Remote Sensing at the University of Bremen is offering a PhD position (TVL 13, 50%), starting on January 1st, 2012 for the duration of three years in the field of Retrieval of vertical profiles from ground-based MAX-DOAS observations The Institute of Environmental Physics at the University of Bremen has been operating ground-based instruments for remote sensing measurements of atmospheric trace gases at several stations since 1995.
-The method used is based on the Differential Optical Absorption Spectroscopy (DOAS) of scattered sunlight and allows the detection of a number of tropospheric trace gases and also the retrieval of their vertical distribution at low resolution.
-In the framework of the EU project NORS, the operation of the measurements is to be continued and the data analysis to be improved.
-In particular the retrieval of vertical profiles should be refined and the ability of a new generation of instruments observing in many directions should be exploited.
-This work builds on existing instruments, data, and algorithms, and will be executed in close collaboration with other members of the working group.
-Requirements: ?
-A Master or Diploma in Physics or a related discipline ?
-Very good knowledge in at least one higher programming language ?
-Interest in data analysis and atmospheric research ?
-Good knowledge in spoken and written German and / or English ?
-Good knowledge and experience in at least one of the following fields: physics and chemistry of the atmosphere, meteorology, remote sensing of atmospheric composition, radiative transfer, inversion theory The Institute of Environmental Physics offers a friendly working atmosphere and excellent working environment.
-The position is integrated into the international NORS project.
+The Institute of Environmental Physics and Remote Sensing at the University of Bremen is offering a PostDoc position (TVL 13, 39.2 hours per week), starting as soon as possible for the duration of three years for the development of the tropospheric NO2 product for Sentinel-4.
+The Institute of Environmental Physics at the University of Bremen has been analysing satellite observations of atmospheric composition for more than 2 decades.
+One of the methods used is the Differential Optical Absorption Spectroscopy (DOAS) which enables the detection of a number of stratospheric and tropospheric trace gases, facilitating the evaluation of their spatial distributions, sources and sinks, as well as their changes over time.
+For the upcoming ESA Sentinel-4, the first European geostationary atmospheric chemistry satellite, IUP Bremen has the task to develop the tropospheric NO2 product.
+This will be based on existing algorithms for heritage instruments (GOME, SCIAMACHY, OMI) and the Sentinel-5P instrument to be launched mid-2016.
+The task of the PostDoc is to adapt the existing DOAS NO2 algorithms to Sentinel-4 requirements, to perform sensitivity studies on measurement accuracy and radiative transfer, to produce the necessary documentation, and to coordinate and represent IUP Bremen activities for Sentinel-4.
+This work will be done in close cooperation with other scientists at IUP and international partners in the project.
+Requirements: .
+A PhD in Physics or a related discipline .
+Experience in UV/vis remote sensing of atmospheric constituents .
+Very good knowledge in at least one higher programming language .
+Ability to work in both Windows and LINUX environments .
+Experience in project work .
+Good knowledge in spoken and written German and / or English The Institute of Environmental Physics offers a friendly working atmosphere and excellent working environment.
+The position is integrated into the international ESA funded Sentinel-4 project.
 More information on the institute and the DOAS group can be found at http://www.iup.physik.uni-bremen.de/eng/ and http://www.doas-bremen.de.
 As the University of Bremen intends to increase the proportion of female employees in science, women are particularly encouraged to apply.
 In case of equal personal aptitudes and qualification priority will be given to disabled persons.
-Please direct applications and questions in electronic form until December 2, 2011 to Dr. Andreas Richter Institut für Umweltphysik, Universität Bremen FB1, Otto-Hahn-Allee 1, 28359 Bremen, Deutschland Tel: 0421 218 62103 email@example.com Please include standard documentation (CV, references, copies of diplomas, letter of motivation) and mention our reference A 186/11.
+Please direct applications and questions in electronic form until October 29, 2015 to Dr. Andreas Richter (email@example.com) Please include standard documentation (CV, references, copies of diplomas, letter of motivation) and mention our reference A 189/15.

 Go to: Periods · List Information · Index by: Date (or Reverse Date), Thread, Subject or Author.